Pete Kavanagh - Singer-songwriter, Musician, Storyteller

 In May of that year, Pete’s father, Barney, sadly died.

 “I just withdrew from the world and retreated into a cocoon of sorts,” remembers Pete.
 “I abandoned the remaining tracks I was planning to record – they just became less relevant.
 I began to write songs to channel my grief.
 I found refuge in music, which has always been a means of expression and healing throughout my life.”

 As is the case for many artists in the year 2020, the coronavirus became a character in Pete’s creative life.
 Just as Pete had finished recording tracks for the album, the virus hit Ireland and the album was put on ice again until June.

-After a long gestation, Join up the Dots, which has been recorded, produced, mixed and mastered by Hally at Arthouse Studios, Naas, was released in November 2021.
+After a long gestation, Join up the Dots, which has been recorded, co-produced, mixed and mastered by Hally at Arthouse Studios, Naas, was released in November 2021.

 Pete is joined by a host of musicians on this album, namely Frankie Lane, Lenny Cahill, Mark Dudley, Patrick Hopkins, Noelie White, William McCormack, Jennifer McMahon, Barry Mulrennan, Joe Heffernan, Hally, Graham Hopkins and Pam Kavanagh.

 The songs delve into dark themes such as PTSD, mental illness, war, grief, addiction, unrequited desires as well as positive themes of love, peace and hope shining through.
 The music has flashes of alternative country, folk, jazz, and rhythm and blues, yet stays faithful to Pete’s signature singer-songwriter/acoustic-guitar feel.